magnars/multiple-cursors.el/README.md

   from the kill-ring of main cursor.
 To yank from the kill-rings of every cursor use yank-rectangle, normally found at C-x r y.

+- You can use `mc/reverse-regions` with nothing selected and just one cursor.
+  It will then flip the sexp at point and the one below it.

 - If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).